 System interaction data — what you watch on TV, your usage of cell phones, computers, and other systems that can be operated offline.

 Reactions of a user to information — Collected by cameras, microphones, and/or systems that sense biometric information.
 The look on your face, the sound of your voice, the emotions that you express when buying something or presented with information could be “recorded, processed, and fed back for analysis to affect the type of advertising presented to the user when s/he goes online.”

 Reactions to Television Programming — In the future, when you’re watching TV, it appears that TV may also be watching you:

-In the context of watching television programming, sensing systems can be employed to capture user reaction to ads and programming.
+In the context of watching television programming, sensing systems can be employed to capture user reactions to ads and programming.
 This reaction information as well as the direct user interaction data associated with channel surfing, for example, can be utilized to formulate online advertising for targeting the user.

 The patent filings discuss the use of machine learning models that might try to make sense of information gathered from both offline and online activity, to determine a person’s interests, both for advertising and for reranking search results and create a profile for that person.

-The profile information, information about context (a search immediately after watching a football game, for example), and information about online activities such as the bookmarking of pages might influence an individual’s search results.
+The profile information, information about the context (a search immediately after watching a football game, for example), and information about online activities such as the bookmarking of pages might influence an individual’s search results.

-They also discuss aspects of an advertising system based upon these models, that might take advantage of such information, and the brokering of user activity information to advertisers, for both individuals and for groups of people.
+They also discuss aspects of an advertising system based upon these models, that might take advantage of such information, and the brokering of user activity information to advertisers, for both individuals and groups of people.